 9. Understand customers better

-Planning and forecasting also get a lot simpler when you have all vital data at one place at the right time.
+Planning and forecasting also get a lot simpler when you have all vital data in one place at the right time.

 Integration platform for EDI?